zmarffy/ezpypir/README.md

 ## Notes

-- Yes, this relies on your `bumpversion` config file to be already set.
+- Yes, this relies on your `bumpversion` config file already being set.
 No, there is no way to **not** use `bumpversion` if it is installed.
 I do not have plans to make it **not** like that any time soon.
 I may change my mind though